 To count for funding purposes, the planned hours must be timetabled, organised and/or supervised by the institution, and take place in line with the institution’s normal working pattern.
 For example, they can include:

 - planned tutor led activity on courses leading to qualifications

 - planned hours of tutorials, work experience or work preparation

 - planned hours on other activities relevant to the student’s study programme that are organised and provided by the institution, such as sport or volunteering

 Planned hours in a study programme are categorised as either qualification (planned learning hours) or non-qualification (planned employability, enrichment and pastoral hours).
 All the hours in both categories need to be recorded accurately on the ILR or school census to avoid problems with future allocations.
 Both categories are added up to form the total hours of a study programme, and the total hours are used to calculate the funding allocation.

-Section 96 qualifications are identified on the Learning Aim Reference Service (LARS).
+Qualifications that are funded under the 16 to 19 funding methodology are identified on the Learning Aim Reference Service (LARS).

 Non-qualification hours (employability, enrichment and pastoral hours)